nn4ncyy/SQL-Final-Project/starting_with_data.md

 GROUP BY v2ProductName <br/>
 ORDER BY views_by_purchasers DESC; <br/>

-Answer: This question reveals which products are highly viewed by converting visitors, which may indicate popular products that attract paying customers.
+Answer: This question reveals which products are highly viewed by visitors who eventually made a purchase, which may indicate popular products that attract paying customers.